 An issue brief from the NGA Center for Best Practices shows how states can foster thriving film, television and media arts industries.

-Study surveyed Montana non-profit arts organizations to assess how arts and cultural programs contribute to the state economy.
+A survey of Montana non-profit arts organizations to assess how arts and cultural programs contribute to the state economy.

 Reveals how the arts revitalize communities, contribute to a region’s innovation habitat, and help states remain competitive in today’s economy.

-An issue brief from the NGA Center for Best Practices showcases many strategies states use to engage communities in reading programs and literary activities
+An issue brief from the NGA Center for Best Practices showcases many strategies states use to engage communities in reading programs and literary activities.

-A growing group of advocates believe that STEM is missing a key component – the Arts.
+Scientific American - A growing group of advocates believe that STEM is missing a key component – the Arts.

-Was created to provide step-by-step instructions and a databank of facts for would-be advocates.
+Provides step-by-step instructions and a databank of facts for would-be advocates.

 Ranks Montana first in the nation in entrepreneurship and innovation.